AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 `userscript_name(i)` stands for a specific userscript name to be disabled by the modifier.
 The modifier can contain any number of userscript names or not contain them at all.
 In the latter case the modifier disables all the userscripts.

 Userscript names usually contain spaces or other special characters, which is why you should enclose the name in quotes.
 Both single (`'`) and double (`"`) ASCII quotes are supported.
 Multiple userscript names should be separated with a pipe (`|`).
+However, if a userscript name is a single word without any special characters, it can be used without quotes.

 You can also exclude userscript by adding a `~` character before the value.
 In this case, userscript will not be excluded.